rebelsky/sams-assorted-musings-reflections/losing-weight.md

 during winter holiday season caused untold stress on my family.
 I lost feeling in my stomach.
 And my body's signalling is still broken.

 Over the next few years, my weight crept upward and upward.
-Last fall, when I was teaching my overload, it jumped up to my pre-weight-loss weight.
+In 2017, amidst the stresses of running an under-resourced department and then teaching it jumped back up to my pre-weight-loss weight.
 Everything felt like it was for naught.
 But I really had to be as huge as I am.
 And I still worry about being around for my family.
 So I'm back on the weight-loss trail.
 I know it is harder to lose weight the second time around.
 But I'm trying This time, I'm relying more on developing good habits (e.g., no second portions, no stress eating at 11pm when I'm still up working, more home-cooked foods) than on special foods.
 I hope that will make a longer-term difference.

 As of today, I am N pounds off of my high weight of November 2017 and I